Harmondsworth Great Barn: History

 The manor of Harmondsworth was owned before the Norman Conquest by King Harold Godwinson, but was seized by William the Conqueror after Harold's death at the Battle of Hastings in 1066.
 Three years later, William granted it to William FitzOsbern, one of his close confidants.
 It was subsequently transferred to the Abbey of Rouen.
 In 1391, it was acquired from the abbot and prior by William of Wykeham, the Bishop of Winchester.
 He gave it to Winchester College, which he had founded in 1382, as part of his endowment of that establishment.
-Its revenues went towards supporting the college.